robertorcosta/azure-docs.pt-br/articles/cost-management-billing/manage/ea-portal-agreements.md

 ## <a name="enrollment-provisioning-status"></a>Status de provisionamento do registro

-A data de início de um novo compromisso monetário é definida pela data em que o centro de operações regionais o processou.
-Como as ordens de compromisso monetário realizadas por meio do portal do Azure EA são processadas no fuso horário UTC, você poderá enfrentar algum atraso se sua ordem de compra de compromisso monetário tiver sido processada em uma região diferente.
-A data de início da cobertura na ordem de compra em https://www.explore.ms mostra o início do compromisso monetário.
-A data de início da cobertura é quando o compromisso monetário aparece no Portal do EA do Azure.
+A data de início de um novo pagamento antecipado do Azure é definida pela data em que o centro de operações regionais o processou.
+Como as ordens do pagamento antecipado do Azure realizadas por meio do portal do Azure EA são processadas no fuso horário UTC, poderá ocorrer algum atraso se a sua ordem de compra do pagamento antecipado do Azure tiver sido processada em outra região.
+A data de início da cobertura na ordem de compra em https://www.explore.ms mostra o início do pagamento antecipado do Azure.
+A data de início da cobertura é quando o pagamento antecipado do Azure é exibido no portal do Azure EA.

 ## <a name="support-for-enterprise-customers"></a>Compatibilidade com clientes empresariais